ScreenNamePlus1/AutoBot/yagi_advanced_calculator.md

 # Advanced Yagi Antenna Calculator

+**No, the calculator does not have explicit options for specifying whether the elements are isolated from the boom.
+It allows selection of boom material (including aluminum), which applies a fixed correction factor to element lengths (0.95 for aluminum, effectively shortening them by 5%).
+In the construction notes displayed with results, it explicitly recommends using non-conductive insulators to mount elements, implying that the design assumes isolation for optimal performance.

+If elements are not isolated on an aluminum boom, the calculator will still run and provide dimensions, but the resulting antenna may not perform as expected (e.g., detuned resonance, reduced gain, or poor SWR).
+Standard Yagi design practices<grok:render card_id="b925fe" card_type="citation_card" type="render_inline_citation">
+<argument name="citation_id">1</argument>
+</grok:render><grok:render card_id="6630ed" card_type="citation_card" type="render_inline_citation">
+<argument name="citation_id">3</argument>
+</grok:render> indicate that for conductive booms like aluminum, non-isolated mounting (direct electrical contact) requires a different (typically larger additive) correction to element lengths compared to isolated mounting<grok:render card_id="5b67eb" card_type="citation_card" type="render_inline_citation">
+<argument name="citation_id">0</argument>
+</grok:render><grok:render card_id="7a2951" card_type="citation_card" type="render_inline_citation">
+<argument name="citation_id">5</argument>
+</grok:render>.
+Since the calculator uses a fixed factor and assumes insulators, not isolating could lead to suboptimal results.
+For best accuracy, follow the notes and isolate elements, or use external tools/references for custom corrections if mounting without isolation.*

 A professional-grade tool for designing Yagi-Uda antennas for amateur radio operators.

 License: GNU AGPL 3.0